 Household and Industrial

 Flexible magnets can be made with varying strengths, sizes, laminations, and magnetic configurations to suit a vast range of applications.
 Their flexibility and machinability permit them to be processed with automated manufacturing techniques not possible with rigid or brittle materials.
-They can be made into small items like children’s toys, games, and puzzles pieces, and can also be used for heavier applications such as refrigerator and shower door seals.
+Household magnets and industrial magnets can be made into small items like children’s toys, games, and puzzles pieces, and can also be used for heavier applications such as refrigerator and shower door seals.

 Flat Sheets for Children’s Toys, Games, and Puzzles Pieces